 With a few bold moves, we updated a Gardner Dailey masterpiece to reflect the way we live today.

-Not all of our moves are drastic, but the results can be dramatic.
-Playing off the homeowners photography collection, we created a clear black and cream color palette.
+Not all our moves are drastic, but the results can be dramatic.
+Playing off the homeowner’s photography collection, we created a clear black and cream color palette.
 The refinished floors were stained an ebony finish, and the dark stair runner provides texture and depth.

-I find that many of my clients seldom use their formal dining rooms today.
-Here a centrally located dining room is transformed into a family/media room, a place for all to gather to watch a movie or play games around the large coffee table.
+Many of our clients seldom use their formal dining rooms today.
+We transformed a centrally located dining room into a family media room; a place for all to gather to watch a movie or play games around the large coffee table.
 This truly is the heart of the home now.

 Sometimes our work starts with bold moves.
 Here a massive fireplace was removed, combing an underused office and a small kitchen.
 The kitchen, now greatly expanded, is the place for this family to gather.

-With plans in place and a bold vision, we transformed a mid-Century architectural gem, pulling it into the 21st Century.
-With a few decisive strokes, we opened up the interior, reimagined the use of spaces, clarified the design, and unified the progression of spaces using materials, color and art.
+With plans in place and a bold vision, we transformed a mid-Century architectural gem, welcoming it into the 21st Century.
+With a few decisive strokes, we opened the interior, reimagined the use of spaces, clarified the design, and unified the progression of spaces using materials, color, and art.

-Creating a great room wasn’t our only miracle worked on this project.
+Creating a great room wasn’t the only miracle performed on this project.
 We were challenged by the client to turn a closet size bathroom and cloak room into an elegant powder room.
-Through subtraction and a lot theatricality – continuing our black and red color scheme – we introduce a Timorous Beasties McGegan Rose wallcovering in a nod to Scottish ancestry.
+Through subtraction and a lot of theatricalities – continuing our black and red color scheme – we introduce a Timorous Beasties McGegan Rose wallcovering in a nod to Scottish ancestry.

 Furnishings from a previous home were refurbished – rugs were rewoven, tables refinished – while custom new pieces were added to add a bit of sparkle.
-Fortuny fabric cohabitate with Florence Knoll designs, contemporary pieces mix with mid-century classics and 1980s fabulous.
+Fortuny fabric cohabitates with Florence Knoll designs, while contemporary pieces mix with mid-century classics and 1980s fabulous.

 Interior Design: David Bjorngaard